 - 3.2.1 Any development of the Candidate Site for residential units would be served by mains water and electricity, connections to which lie within the adjoining stretch of public highway.
-We understand then that foul water would be dealt with by means of a connection to the public sewer system. - 3.2.2 With regards to surface water, neither the Candidate Site or adjoining land show evidence of poor drainage conditions (e.g. water settlement etc.) and a drainage channel runs along the eastern edge of the site.
+We understand then that foul water would be dealt with by means of a connection to the public sewer system, which runs along the western boundary of the Site. - 3.2.2 With regards to surface water, none of the Candidate Site or adjoining land show evidence of poor drainage conditions (e.g. water settlement etc.) and a water course runs along the south western edge of the site.
 As a result, it is considered that there would be a number of options available to any development of the site in terms of the disposal of surface water.